 Like classic Albany Slip, Alberta Slip begins melting at middle temperatures and by cone 10 it produces a glossy brown in oxidation and a tenmoku in reduction.
 One of the major advantages of this material is the ease with which it can be adapted to different temperatures.
 20% frit produces very good melting at cone 6 and 50% melts at cone 06.

 Since it is basically a clay material, it generates a significant amount of gas as it decomposes during melting.
 However despite this it can produce stunningly smooth and defect-free surfaces (we do not have a good explanation for this).
 For example, GA6-B produces a far better transparent for dark burning bodies like M390 or Coffee Clay.

 Like Albany Slip, Alberta Slip has a low thermal expansion.
 Thus glazes will tend to be craze free.
-However, if you use significant lithium carbonate as a flux with this material, be advised that it can shift the already low expansion enough to produce shivering, a hazardous situation for both user and maker alike.
-Conversely, using a high expansion frit could make it craze, especially on porcelains.
+Glazes having significant lithium carbonate can lower the expansion enough to produce shivering.
+Using this with materials containing high K2O/Na2O can produce glazes that craze (especially on porcelains).

 Our melt-flow tests show that Alberta Slip displays the same characteristic blistering as Albany in fast firings.
 However, it does not melt quite as vigorously (although it does flow as well).
 In addition, Alberta slip is not as inherently fine and silty as Albany.
 Alberta slip will tend to gel glaze suspensions a little more than Albany did and it does not deflocculate easily.